 It is worthwhile remembering the origin of the word economics.
 It used to denote the rules for good household management.
 On a planet that hosts life, household management occurs at all levels of scale, from the activities of single cells right up to processes that involve the entire planetary ecosystem.
-Human economics are part of a much bigger picture that always included biological economics and that now also includes economics in the increasingly digitised realm of knowledge sharing.
+Human economics are part of a much bigger picture that always included non-financialised human activities and biological economics.
+Household management also includes the increasingly digitised realm of knowledge sharing.

 To be able to reason about economics at a planetary level we need a simple and precise language for reasoning about economic ecosystems.
 Ideally such a language should be understandable by humans, but must also be capable of reaching beyond the scope of human socio-economic systems.
 In particular the language must not be coloured by any concrete human culture or economic ideology, and must be able to represent dependencies and feedback loops at all levels of scale, as well as feedback loops between levels of scale, to enable adequate representation of the fractal characteristic of nature.